The-Politico/artisan/README.md

 2. Find your Adobe Illustrator scripts folder.
 Go to your Adobe Illustrator folder, then navigate to `Presets/en-US/`.
 You should see a folder called `Scripts` inside of that.

-3. Install the `ai2jsx` script by running the CLI command and dragging the `Scripts` folder into the terminal.
+3. Install the `ai2jsx` script by running the `ai2jsx install` command and dragging the `Scripts` folder into the terminal.
 You'll probabaly need to `sudo` the command to have write access to that folder.
 See GIF below.

 ```
 $ sudo ai2jsx install PATH_TO_YOUR_ILLUSTATOR_SCRIPTS